Minimizing the time to a decision

 From here, we adopt the framework for continuous dynamic allocation models proposed by Mandelbaum in \cite{mandelbaum1987cma}.
-This approach relies on the theory of multiparameter time changes; the reader may consult Appendix A for a short summary of this.
+This approach relies on the theory of multiparameter time changes; the reader may consult \hyperref[s:intromultiparam]{Appendix} for a short summary of this.

-For $\eta \in \R_+^3$ we define the $\sigma$-algebra
+For $\eta\in\R_+^3$, we define the $\sigma$-algebra

 which corresponds to the information revealed by running $X_i$ for $\eta_i$ units of time.
-The family $(\FiltMP(\eta); \eta \in \R_+^3)$ is called a \emph{multiparameter filtration} and satisfies the ``usual conditions'' of right continuity, completeness and property (F4) of Cairoli and Walsh \cite{cairoli75}.
+The family $(\FiltMP(\eta), \eta \in\R_+^3)$ is called a \textit{multiparameter filtration} and satisfies the ``usual conditions'' of right continuity, completeness and property (F4) of Cairoli and Walsh \cite{cairoli75}.
 It is in terms of this filtration that we define the sense in which our strategies must be adapted.
-A \emph{strategy} is an $\R_+^3$-valued stochastic process